Want to hit the open road in Spain? Get to grips with driving in your new home with our guide to driving and parking in Spain

 Driving and carrying only one of these, or none at all, can lead to a €500 fine, and you could be obliged to pay the fine on the spot with cash or a credit/debit card if you don’t have a NIE number or Spanish residency, although a 50% discount is applied to immediate payments.

 If you are a younger driver please bear in mind that the minimum age to drive a car in Spain is 18.
-If you are 17 or younger you will be unable to drive, even if you have previously been issued a licence in your home country.
+If you are 17 or younger you will be unable to drive, even if you have previously been issued a license in your home country.

 You may need to join a driving school and undergo a medical test, a written theory exam and a practical driving exam.
-Read more information in our guide to exchanging a foreign driver’s licence.
+Read more information in our guide to exchanging a foreign driver’s license.